MahanVeisi8/From-Chaos-to-Clarity-Denoising-Images-with-UNet-and-GANs/README.md

 The **Attention U-Net** builds upon the classic U-Net architecture by incorporating **attention mechanisms**, enabling the model to focus on relevant regions of the input dynamically.
 This enhancement ensures effective noise suppression while preserving essential structural and contextual features, making it highly suitable for image denoising tasks.

 #### **Architecture**
-The Attention U-Net is divided into some components:
+The Attention U-Net is divided into four components:

 ```python
 class AttentionUNet(nn.Module):